 This quote from Marcus Sheridan explains how content marketing helps your company establish trust with your clients and future clients:

-At Forsythe Technology, we follow the rule of thumb that the ideal length of an article should be 7 minutes or 1600 words.
+For middleweight content, we follow the rule of thumb that the ideal length of an article should be 7 minutes or 1600 words.
 All of our articles on Forsythe FOCUS Magazine website are around 1600 words.
 These guidelines and other best practices have helped Forsythe Technology strive toward being a media company and operate like a newsroom.
 To help your organization figure out how to best organize itself for content marketing, you should explore ideas presented by Altimeter.

 You may also want to think about content marketing like Progressive CMO Jeff Charney thinks about content marketing.
 He says that Progressive’s content marketing should have, “the breadth of ESPN, the innovation of Netflix, and the original content programming of HBO.”
 As the world of owned media (websites and blogs) becomes more important with the rise of content marketing, earned (press coverage and word of mouth) and paid media (pay per click or banner ads) are still critical to a successful marketing strategy.